ImpowerGames/impower/packages/sparkdown/src/inkjs/README.md

 ## 1. Whitespace is required after all choice, logic, gather, and clause operators

-The space following a choice, gather, and logic operator is no longer optional.
+The space following a choice, logic, gather, and clause operator is no longer optional.

 That means `*`, `+`, `~`, and `-` must be followed by at least one whitespace for the compiler to recognize the instruction.